Faroe Islands Itinerary Suggestions for 3-9 Days (+Map & Practical Tips)

 The most popular option is this 6-day tour package that covers all the main highlights of the Faroe Islands.
 All you have to do is book your Torshavn accommodation and a tour package, and they’ll pick you up for a different tour every morning.

-Another great option is this new all-in 8-day package that, in addition to all tours, also includes Torshavn accommodation, airport transfers, and more.
+Another great option is this all-in 8-day package that, in addition to all tours, also includes Torshavn accommodation, airport transfers, and more.
+It makes it super easy to see the best of the Faroe Islands without having to do any planning whatsoever.

 You can use our Faroe Islands travel itinerary for inspiration and make sure to also check our suggestions for any trip.
 But keep in mind that you’ll have to make your own trip itinerary as a lot depends on available accommodations and also on the ferry timetables.